-- Developers modified return nulls more frequently than return statements that do not include null. - The size and the development phases of projects did not affect the frequency of modifications on return nulls and null checks. - The density of null checks in source code was between one and four in 100 lines, in any project.
-If the density of null checks in a project exceeds 0.04, the project is presumed to have a problem.
-None of the projects had a density less than 0.01, and none of the projects had special measures in place for return nulls and null checks. - There were modifications that replaced return null with exception handling or an erased null check.
+- The size and the development phases of projects did not affect the frequency of modifications on return nulls and null checks. - The density of null checks in source code was between one and four in 100 lines, in any project.
+If the density of null checks in a project exceeds 0.04, the project is presumed to have a problem (e.g., developers wrote return null where throwing exception was suitable).
+None of the projects had a density less than 0.01, and none of the projects had special measures in place for return nulls and null checks. - There were modifications that had replaced return null with exception handling or an erased null check.
 These phenomena indicate that programmers considered that the presence of return null and null check were harmful to software evolution.

-The contributions of this paper include the following:
+The contributions of this thesis include the following:

-- This paper revealed that return null affect software maintenance during software evolution. - The result indicated that developers should avoid writing return null without given a great deal of thought to doing so. - Measurement of return null and null check showed that return null and null check are costly to maintain throughout the entire development periods. - The result showed the average density of null checks.
+- This thesis revealed that return null affect software maintenance. - The result indicated that developers should write return null carefully. - Measurement of return null and null check showed that return null and null check are costly to maintain throughout the entire development periods. - The result showed the average density of null checks.
 This value can be used as a criterion (e.g., when the density of null check in a project exceeds the average, developers should apply refactoring to return null and null check).

 A developer could replace return null with other mechanisms, for example, exception handling, a proper object such as an empty array, or a NullObject pattern.
-However, this paper presents whether return null matter.
+However, this thesis presents only whether return null matter.
 Providing how to replace it is our future work.

-The rest of this paper is organized as follows.
-Section II presents previous work by way of introducing our research.
-Section III defines our research questions and describes the experimental design.
-Section IV shows the result of the experiment and answers the research questions.
-In Section V, we discuss our answers to the research questions.
-Section VI discusses threats posed to validity.
-Section VII provides various approaches to resolving problems related to null, and Section VIII concludes this paper.
+The rest of this thesis is organized as follows.
+Section 2 presents the previous work by way of introducing our research.
+Section 3 defines our research questions and describes the experimental design.
+Section 4 shows the result of the experiment and answers the research questions.
+In Section 5, we discuss our answers to the research questions.
+Section 6 shows the qualitative analysis of modifications to return null and null check, and Section 7 shows the way to replace return null to other mechanisms.
+Section 8 discusses threats posed to validity.
+Section 9 provides various approaches to resolving problems related to null, and Section 10 concludes this thesis.